ibkdizzu/DevIntProjs/LAMP STACK/README.md

     `sudo mysql_secure_installation`

 The scripts prompts a couple of options that are either accepted or rejected to update security settings.
-In this excercise we rejected the first prompt to validate password, and all other prompts
+In this excercise we rejected the first prompt to validate password, and accepted all other prompts

-- Afterwards, test that you can now access MySQL only providing just created password
+- Afterwards, test that you can now access MySQL only with password

 ![Login to SQL console with password](images/8.Setpasswordandlogin.PNG)